Shwetha-Selma/q2_2024/guided_eigenValues_SYCLMigration/README.md

 ## Purpose

-The `EigenValues` sample is a 1D decomposition for Haar wavelet and signals.
+The `EigenValues` sample is Computation of eigenvalues of symmetric, tridiagonal matrix using bisection.
 The parallel implementation demonstrates the use of concepts, such as

 - Cooperative groups
 - Shared Memory
+- Global memory

 > **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 You can also use the Intel® DPC++ Compatibility Tool available to augment the Base Toolkit.

 This sample contains two versions of the code in the following folders: